1chz/realworld-java21-springboot3/README.md

 # Database Architecture

 > **Note:** I paid attention to data types, but did not pay much attention to size.

+Many developers who use JPA tend to use Long as the id type.
+However, it's worth considering whether your table with an id of Long will ever need to store 2^31 records.

 - [schema.sql](database/schema.sql)